riongull/notes/dash_unit_denominations.md

 Fortunately, we have a governance system designed exactly for this kind of thing.
 We can put it up to a vote to see whether we want to pursue this.
 The first question might be whether we should fund a feasibility study.
 Subsequent proposals can then be submitted to pay for implementation costs.

 A lot of software will need to be updated, but what is the alternative?
-It's better now than later.  **The opportunity *costs* are likely much, much higher than the implementation costs**.
+It's better now than later.  **The *opportunity costs* are likely much, much higher than the *implementation costs***.

 Foreseeable work includes:

-* Core software updates (DCG, mobile wallets, etc.)
+* DCG software updates (Dash Core, mobile wallets, etc.)
 * Exchange software updates (Poloniex, Bittrex, etc)
 * Peripheral tooling updates (moocowmoo tools, masternode tools, paper wallet tools, etc.)
 * Documentation updates